kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 This article is written with a few assumptions.
 First, I assume that you, the reader, has a general comfortability with the command line, as these steps have to be executed in a manual or "guided" CLI installation.
-Second, this tutorial is written for Arch Linux, however, the majority of the article will still be distro-agnostic as the main steps only concern disk setup and the boot process.
+Second, this tutorial is written for Arch Linux, however, the majority of the article will remain distro-agnostic as the main steps only concern disk setup and the boot process.

 ### Brief Description of the Setup
+To effectively describe how data is organized, processed, and stored, we will follow a file as it traverses down the data hierarchy to the disk.
-Looking at our filesystem from the top down, when we write a file, it will be written to a *subvolume* (kind of like a virtual partition, or LVM volume), such as "home", "var", or "etc".
-Each subvolume is a member of the Btrfs pool, which consists of one or more device mappings.
-These devices are dm-crypt containers that act as an intermediary step, encrypting the data before finally writing it to the hard drive.
+First, when we write a file, it will be stored inside of a directory, such as /etc/ or /home/sarah/ (indicated in the figure below as orange).
+That directory resides in a written to a *subvolume* (kind of like a virtual partition, or LVM volume), such as "home", "var", or "etc" (magenta).
+Each subvolume is a member of the Btrfs pool (lavender), which consists of one or more device mappings (blue).
+These devices are dm-crypt containers that act as an intermediary step, encrypting the data before finally writing it to a particular hard drive (green).

 ![Data hierarchy diagram]({{ site.baseurl }}/img/btrfsdmcrypt.png)
 {: .center}